 The University of Toronto respects and upholds all students' rights but also entrusts you with certain responsibilities and expects you to be familiar with, and follow, the policies developed to protect everyone's safety, security and integrity. http://uoft.me/rights.

 U of T is committed to fairness in its dealings with its individual members and to ensuring that their rights are protected.
 In support of this commitment, the Office of the University Ombudsperson operates independently of the administration, being accountable only to the Governing Council, and has unrestricted access to all University authorities. http://ombudsperson.utoronto.ca.
 416-946-3485.

 The University of Toronto’s Multi-Faith Centre for Spiritual Study & Practice was created to provide a place for students, staff and faculty of all spiritual beliefs to learn to respect and understand one another.
 The Centre facilitates an accepting environment where members of various communities can reflect, worship, contemplate, teach, read, study, celebrate, mourn and share.
-The Centre is also home to the offices of the Campus Chaplains’ Association and offers facilities, such as a main activity hall for large events, a meditation room with a “living wall” for quiet contemplation, meeting spaces and ablution rooms. www.multifaith.utoronto.ca.
+The Centre is also home to the offices of the Campus Chaplains’ Association and offers facilities, such as a main activity hall for large events, a mediation room with a “living wall” for quiet contemplation, meeting spaces and ablution rooms. www.multifaith.utoronto.ca.
 569 Spadina Av.; 416-946-3120.